1stsetup/node-red-contrib-jsontimer/README.md

 <b>Input</b>

-Set topic to 'set' to set a timer or 'clear' to clear an existing timer Following payload properties can be used:
+Set topic to 'set' to set a timer or 'clear' to clear an existing timer  or 'list' to list all timers.

+Following payload properties can be used:

 * id: Specify the id for the timer.
 Can be used to clear it and will be set on events.
-* timeout: A timeout value in milliseconds
+* timeout: A relative timeout value in milliseconds when timer should trigger.
+* datetime: An absolute unixtimestamp in milliseconds when timer should trigger.
 * time: An object with following properties

     * hours: hour value of time to trigger the timer.
 Default 0